The sky was becoming foggy

 Twisted rubble of the intelligible.

-And they all ran to the hot ashes
+And the people all ran down to the hot ashes

 of Culture